vvdleun/audiostreamerscrobbler/README.md

 The program is intended to be used 24/7 on Raspberry pi-alike devices, although the program has not been tested on those small computers yet.
 Hopefully BlueSound and Yamaha will one day implement native Last FM support in their streaming platforms, but until that time you'll be able to use this workaround.
 As it is unlikely that those  companies will offer compatibility with the alternative scrobbler services, this program could still be useful, even when official Last FM support will be available.

-AudioStreamerScrobbler was written in , [Golo, a lesser known dynamic language that runs on the Java Virtual Machine (JVM)](http://golo-lang.org).
-It was a design goal to write as much code in Golo as possible and not to use additional Java dependencies.
+AudioStreamerScrobbler was written in [Eclipse Golo, a lesser known dynamic language that runs on the Java Virtual Machine (JVM)](http://golo-lang.org).
+It was a design goal to write as much code in Golo as possible and not to use additional Java dependencies (unless very unpractical).
 We'll see how that wil turn out on the longer run.
 I had to write some code in Java to work around omissions in the Golo run-time library, but luckily Gradle takes care of those complexities when building the project.
-Although I am not the biggest fan of dynamic languages, I really started to like Golo while I was developing this program.
+Although I'm personally not the biggest fan of dynamic languages, I really started to like Golo while I was developing this program.
 In my opinion it's a nice, small and clean language, with a surprisingly powerful run-time library.

 ## Requirements